ASGAlex/qt5-nativecontrols/README.md

 # qt5-nativecontrols
 Native controls for mobile QT5+QML applications

 Now supports only Android, contains only datepicker.
+Now it looks like basic example of writing native plugins for andriod, not like complex library.

 # Installation